awsdocs/aws-cdk-guide/v2/apps.md

 You can also add an explicit dependency between two nodes by using `node.addDependency()`\.
 For more information, see [Dependencies](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib-readme.html#dependencies) in the *AWS CDK API Reference*\.

 The AWS CDK provides a simple way to visit every node in the construct tree and perform an operation on each one\.
-For more information, see [Aspects](aspects.md)\.
+For more information, see [Aspects and the AWS CDK](aspects.md)\.